Jarno458/TsRandomizer/ReadMe.md

 -Toast Popup Speed options (Fast, Vanilla)
 -Toasts Block Movement (On, Off)

-this is intended to make gameplay smoother for players who know Timespinner by heart and don't want control taken away from them every time they obtain an orb #LetMePlayDamnIt
+stack cap is intended to make other players in large multiworlds feel like their 70th Berry Pick-mi up matters. this QoL Mod is intended to make gameplay smoother for players who know Timespinner by heart and don't want control taken away from them every time they obtain an orb #LetMePlayDamnIt

-stack cap is intended to make other players in large multiworlds feel like their 70th Berry Pick-mi up matters
+You can find the menu in the options menu

 <img width="1197" height="897" alt="image" src="https://github.com/user-attachments/assets/42416a0d-181d-422a-92c6-b5a25fc46c75" />